Surprise! Google Changed How Search Results Pages Appear Again

-Unfortunately, the change might have a negative impact on click-through rates because if your content does show up in the snippet, it could be all people need, and if you’re not, users might be less inclined to scroll down the page to see other results because the snippet had the answer.
+Unfortunately, snippets may have a negative impact on click-through rates because if your content does show up in the snippet, it could be all people need, and if you’re not, users might be less inclined to scroll down the page to see other results because the snippet had the answer.

-Understanding What a Meta Description Should Contain Will Help You Better Optimize for the New Update
+Understanding What a Meta Description Should Contain Will Help You Build a Better Website

-What’s our recommendation for the change?
-Block out some time to go through your existing meta descriptions and re-optimize them for better length.
-Try to reference your keyword twice to hammer home that you are a thought leader on the topic, and leave your readers wanting more.
 If your page does end up getting pulled into a snippet at the top of the page, you’ll be glad that your content is written to be enticing, so you’re not missing out on the opportunity for new eyes on your website.
+As long as you’re providing succinct meta descriptions and helpful content, you’ll be readily prepared.
+Of course, that’s only if it changes again, but you can check back here for help if, and when, it does.